Performance-Engineered Mixtures (PEM)

 The PEM project is broken down into the following:

 - Implementing what we know: This task is intended to provide support to study participants with implementation of performance-engineered paving mixtures within their states.
-Implementation will include education, training, and project-level support.
+Implementation support includes education, training, and project-level assistance.

 - Performance monitoring and specification refinement: This task will provide field performance data for use in making decisions on specification limits in the areas of salt damage, transport, and freeze-thaw damage.

-- Measuring and relating early-age concrete properties to performance: This task will build upon the foundational work done to date in measurement technologies to design and control concrete pavement mixtures around key engineering properties.
-It is planned that work under this task will address improved testing methods for improved accuracy and reduced cost.
+- Measuring and relating early-age concrete properties to performance: This task will build upon the foundational work in measurement technologies done to date to design and control concrete pavement mixtures around key engineering properties.
+It is planned that work under this task will address improved testing methods for increased accuracy and reduced cost.

 PEM Test Methods